Logo

 Aimee Mann said that Blinken "declined to have a portrait of Millard Fillmore on his wall, and I can't say I blame him".

-Donald Fagen, the co-founder of Steely Dan, denied this and instead said that Aimee Mann was not a good musical fit.
+Donald Fagen, the co-founder of Steely Dan, denied rumors that he felt a female singer-songwriter would not suit their audience, and instead said Aimee Mann was not a good musical fit.

 Aimee Mann apologized, saying he respected Mann and did not realize any commitment had been made.